All Episodes

 All right.

-I did all the you know the cars up on concrete blocks with no tires and no wheels and the refrigerators and stuff on a front porch.
+All the, you know, the cars up on concrete blocks with no tires and no wheels and the refrigerators and stuff on the front porch.

-I offered to move there and upgrade property values if they change the name of the town to Limbaugh, California, but they rejected that.
+I offered to move there and upgrade property values if they changed the name of the town to Limbaugh, California, but they rejected that.

-Uh especially given the welfare state recessionary state that New York is in.
+And, you know, some people might think that Riolinda makes Albany look good now, especially given the welfare state, recessionary state that New York is in.

 John, in Libertyville, Illinois.